ebarakos/decenter.world/bitcoin.md

 network has its own native currency called the lower-case **bitcoin**.
-There's only ever going to be 21 million bitcoin, which have started to acquire value, because people find the properties that the currency has useful.
+There's only ever going to be 21 million bitcoin, which have started to acquire value, because people find the currency's properties useful.
 Bitcoin represents a new kind of system, and might come to have rather wide-ranging impact on the world.

-Although Bitcoin exists to solve problems for people, and it is the beliefs of people that gives bitcoin value, it is still fundamentally a system of software.
+Although Bitcoin exists to solve problems for people, and it is the beliefs of people that gives bitcoin value, it is still fundamentally a software system.
 This article will for this reason try to explain what the Bitcoin software actually **is**, which will help understand why many of us find it so interesting, and make it easier to